-The switching periods described in Figure 6.3A.3.3.2-1a and Figure 6.3A.3.3.2-1b are located in either NR carrier 1 or carrier 2 as indicated in RRC signalling uplinkTxSwitchingPeriodLocation [7], and the length of uplink switching period X is less than the value indicated by UE capability uplinkTxSwitchingPeriod.
+The switching periods described in Figure 6.3A.3.3.2-1a and Figure 6.3A.3.3.2-1b are located in either NR carrier 1 or carrier 2 as indicated in RRC signalling uplinkTxSwitchingPeriodLocation [7] in case there is no sufficient gap with no UL transmission allocated in the boundary, and the length of uplink switching period X is less than the value indicated by UE capability uplinkTxSwitchingPeriod.
+For the case that there is sufficient gap with no UL transmission allocated in the boundary, the switching period would be located in the gap and the setting of uplinkTxSwitchingPeriodLocation would have no impact on the swiching period location.
+A sufficient gap should be larger than or equal to the switching period needed.